MateusLeviDev/devops-lyceum/Q&A.md

 - overlay
 - MacVlan

-bridge tem uma virtual ethernet, V8 or docker network que é criada using wich container can acess your host network.
+bridge tem uma virtual ethernet, V8 or docker network (docker 0) que é criada using wich container can acess your host network.
 This is typically used for containers that need to communicate with each other on the same host machine, but are isolated from the outside world. usando o host network you will bind your host network with the container network, sera parte do seu host network.
 When a container is started with the default network, Docker automatically creates a virtual bridge network (usually named bridge).

 - Access to Host: Containers can access the host machine via the host network interface, typically through port mappings (-p flag).